-REMOVING DUPLICATES IN GOOGLE SHEETS: DEFAULT FUNCTION VS FLOOKUP
+REMOVING DUPLICATES: GOOGLE SHEETS VS FLOOKUP

 Removing duplicates is one of the most important operations you can do when cleaning your data.